What is integrity? Integrity is the quality of being whole or undivided with strong ethical and moral principals

-Here are 3 tools to live a life of integrity:
+Here are three tools to live life with integrity:

-Integrity is a super way to set yourself apart from the crowd since most lack it.
+These are impressive practices to set yourself apart from the crowd since most people are lacking the right mindset.
 Grab onto at least one of these habits to make a measurable improvement in the quality of your life.

 Best of success to you!